What Others Have Said About Mike Hudak

 offering a vegetarian burger at all of its North American outlets.

-In 1997, after several years of observing livestock impacts while hiking on western public lands, I undertook an intensive study of livestock production both by reading and by travel across the West—travel that currently totals more than twenty months.
+In 1997, after several years of observing livestock impacts while hiking on western public lands, I undertook an intensive study of livestock production both by reading and by travel across the West—travel that over subsequent years totaled more than twenty months.

-Between February 1998 and May 2000 I gave forty-five photographic presentations to groups, chapters and committees of the Sierra Club throughout twenty states in an effort to rally support for the club opposing public lands ranching.
+Between February 1998 and May 2000 I gave forty-five presentations to groups, chapters and committees of the Sierra Club throughout twenty states in an effort to rally support for the club opposing ranching on public lands.
 I also wrote several

-for Internet display as well as for publication in Sierra Club group and chapter newsletters.
-By the summer of 2000 I’d obtained resolutions from fifteen chapters and twenty-two groups representing 37% of the membership calling for the club's opposition to commercial livestock grazing on federal public lands.
+for publication in Sierra Club group and chapter newsletters.
+By the summer of 2000 I’d obtained resolutions from fifteen of the club’s state chapters and twenty-two of its groups representing 37% of the club’s approximately 600,000 members—these were resolutions calling for the club’s opposition to commercial livestock grazing on federal public lands.